alinaitkin/TrackMaven.github.io/content/setting-up-https.md

 ### Hardening Apache

-Adding the below lines to your `VirtualHost` will give you all the benefits of the most up-to-date ciphers while disallowing some of the weakers known ones:
+Adding the below lines to your `VirtualHost` will give you all the benefits of the most up-to-date ciphers while disallowing some of the known-to-be-weaker ones:

     SSLProtocol ALL -SSLv2
     SSLHonorCipherOrder On